Herbal/Folk remedies used for snake bites by tribals/rural people of Rayalaseema region, Andhra Pradesh, India

 Conclusion: The importance of traditional medicinal system among the tribal communities of Rayalaseema region of Andhra Pradesh has been highlighted in the present study.

 Y Padma, N Sarojinidevi, K Venkata Ratnam, G Tirupati Reddy, RR Venkata Raju.
 Herbal/Folk remedies used for snake bites by tribals/rural people of Rayalaseema region, Andhra Pradesh, India.
-Journal of Medicinal Plants Studies.
-2016; 4(2): 52-56.
+J Med Plants Stud 2016;4(2):52-56.